flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 With the above OS signals forwarded to Flutter, your `FlutterFragment` works as expected.
 You have now added a `FlutterFragment` to your existing Android app.

+The simplest integration path uses a new `FlutterEngine`, which comes with a non-trivial initialization time, leading to a blank UI until Flutter is initialized and rendered the first time.
+Most of this time overhead can be avoided by using a cached, pre-warmed `FlutterEngine`, which is discussed next.

 ## Using a pre-warmed `FlutterEngine`

 By default, a `FlutterFragment` creates its own instance of a `FlutterEngine`,